dfelinto/blender-manual/manual/grease_pencil/modes/object/trace_image.rst

    :Sequence: The image empty is an :ref:`Image Sequence <image-sequence>`.

 Start at Current Frame
-   When enabled, Start the tracing process at the Current image frame.
+   When enabled, start the tracing process at the current image frame.